 Also, maybe this is weird, but England smells good to me.
 Not London, but the smaller, quieter places out in the countryside do, and reading books set in those places make me feel like I’m back there and can feel the air and smell the flowers and have tea and scones when the mystery is solved.
 Which it will be, by witty and articulate individuals, and the murderer will be able to explain why they did it, and the resolution will make sense and be satisfying and everything will be tied up neatly, thus appealing to my occasional bouts of OCD as well.

 For those who might not be familiar, features of British cozy mysteries tend to include a minimum of swearing and little to no sex.
 You can read these with your granny!
 There’s really no gore, and murders tend to be bloodless, so poisonings are popular.
 Murders also tend to happen off the page as well, since the violence in cozies is also kept to a minimum.
 When the suspects are apprehended, they usually come along without any further ado.
 The protagonists/crime solvers tend to be women.

 There are some exceptions, and often there is a male cop, especially in books with some romance involved or that were published a while back, but generally the ladies are doing the mystery-solving on their own.
 Themes are also common in cozies, so you will likely find series featuring topics such as cooking or art or some specific hobby, more so than in other genres of mystery.

-Below are some excellent British cozy mystery series to get you started in the genre.
-N.B. this genre is seriously lacking in diversity.
+*N.B. this genre is seriously lacking in diversity.
 I know of only one author of color for British cozies, and even that one was cheating a bit to include on my list as “British.”